Duron27/ArxLibertatis-android-port/README.md

 -   TES3MP - this is a dream...maybe way way beyond my skills
 -   Some kind of cloud syncing for mod list and saves

+# New in version 1.7
+Added:
+-   Lots of fixes include usb storage

+Updated openmw to latest

 # New in version 1.6
 Added:
 -   Groundcoverify